kritjo/light-app/README.md

 - public - Public files
 - Server - Server code (library stuff and business logic)
 - Types - Typescript types

+## Timezones
+- All dates are stored in UTC in the database.
+- The application should always display dates in the user's local timezone, and convert dates to UTC before storing them in the database.